clarive/wp-filesync-plugin/README.md

 # How does it work

-It runs through the database, dumps rows and copies files from outside, scattered directories, into a "repository" -- which is a directory of your choosing that ideally, will be versioned with git and contain a `.git` folder underneath.
+This plugin runs through the Wordpress database, dumps WP_POSTS table rows and copies files from outside, scattered directories (the `uploads` folder), into a "repository" -- which is a directory of your choosing that ideally, will be versioned with git and contain a `.git` folder underneath.

 Content that is currently being dumped and/or copied to the repository: